athena-framework/website/docs/components/README.md

 In some cases the listener may have enough information to return an [ART::Response][Athena::Routing::Response] immediately.
 An example of this would be the [ART::Listeners::CORS][Athena::Routing::Listeners::CORS] listener.
 If enabled it is able to return a `CORS` preflight response even before routing is invoked.

-!!! warning
-    If an [ART::Response][Athena::Routing::Response] is returned at this stage, the flow of the request skips directly to the [response](#5-response-event) event.
+WARNING: If an [ART::Response][Athena::Routing::Response] is returned at this stage, the flow of the request skips directly to the [response](#5-response-event) event.
 Future `Request` event listeners will not be invoked either.

 Another use case for this event is populating additional data into the request's attributes; such as the locale or format of the request.